TabbyML/tabby/README.md

 > This repository is undering heavy construction, everything changes fast.

 ## Contents
+* [`server`](./server): API server for completion requests.
+It also provides APIs for logging users' selections, which could be used for RLHF.
 * [`tabformer`](./tabformer): *NOT RELEASED* Distributed trainer for tabby models.
 * [`preprocess`](./preprocess): Preprocess files into [datasets](https://huggingface.co/docs/datasets)
 * [`converter`](./converter): Converts a [transformers](https://huggingface.co/docs/transformers) causal LM model into TensorRT / FasterTransformer serving formats.